-Tags are required for selected species within the šnṗ̃əšqwawšəxw (Wenatchi) Aboriginal Territories.
+Tags are required for selected species within the Aboriginal Territories in Washington.
 When tags are required, they must be obtained prior to hunting and must be in the hunter's possession at all times while hunting the species and/or area for which the tag was issued.
 Successful hunters must sign and write the harvest date on the tag, and attach the tag securely to the harvested animal before transporting it.
-Tags will only be issued from the Nespelem Fish and Wildlife Office.